 (2) The Judges other than the Chief Judge have seniority next to the Chief Judge according to the dates on which their appointments as Judges took effect but where 2 or more of those appointments took effect on the same day, they have such seniority in relation to each other as is assigned to them by the Governor.

-13. Oaths or affirmations of allegiance and office
+13. Oath of office

-Each Judge must, before performing any function as a Judge, take before the Governor an oath or affirmation of allegiance and an oath or affirmation of office in accordance with the forms in Schedule 1.
+Before a person who is appointed to be a Judge performs any function of the office, he or she shall take before the Governor, a Supreme Court Judge, or some person authorised for the purpose by the Governor, an oath or affirmation in the form set out in Schedule 1.

+[Section 13 inserted by No. 24 of 2005 s.
+22.]

 14. Style and title of Judges

 (1) The Chief Judge, in relation to that office, is entitled to the style and title to which a Puisne Judge of the Supreme Court is entitled.